 When you sign up for an account on our website we collect your name, address, phone number, email address, and credit card information.
+(The credit card information is not viewable.)
 These are all necessary to complete and ship your order.
 Our shipping company requires a phone number.

-The third parties this information may be shared with include our payment processor (Stripe), our shipping company (FedEx), and our email / newsletter service provider (Mailchimp).
-You must opt in to receive the newletter.
+The third parties this information may be shared with include our payment processor (Square, PayPal, or Stripe), our shipping company (FedEx), and our email / newsletter service provider (Mailchimp).
+You must opt in to receive the newsletter.
 We do not share your personally identifiable information with anyone else.

 How is the information secured?

 All information is encrypted using secure socket layer technology (SSL) and card information is tokenized using Stripe JS.

 How can this information be corrected?

 You may log into your account and modify your name, address, phone number, and email address.
 You may also contact us at [email protected] to access, correct, amend or delete your personal information.